 -Play “Who’s Missing” using photos of family members or friends.
 You could even set up a center in a preschool classroom to play the game with photos of everyone in the class as a follow up to playing the game in real life.

 -Use the game as a way to help your kids get to know the people in your school.
 Play with photos of the custodian, secretary, principal, music teacher, gym teacher, art teacher, etc.

 -Change it up and play “What’s Missing?” as another fun group game idea.
 Set household items out on the table.
 Cover the items, secretly remove one of them and see if your kids can guess which item you removed.

-SKILL AREAS ADDRESSED: cognitive skills, social skills, visual perceptual skills
+Cognitive skills, social skills, visual perception

 Latest posts by Claire Heffron (see all)

 - Groundhog Day Activities: Groundhog Obstacle Course - January 26, 2023